torvalds/linux/Documentation/core-api/cpu_hotplug.rst

 and excluded from CPU hotplug.
 On X86 the kernel option *CONFIG_BOOTPARAM_HOTPLUG_CPU0* has to be enabled in order to be able to shutdown CPU0.
 Alternatively the kernel command option *cpu0_hotplug* can be used.
-Some known dependencies of CPU0:
+Some kyeswn dependencies of CPU0:

 * Resume from hibernate/suspend.
 Hibernate/suspend will fail if CPU0 is offline.
 * PIC interrupts.
 CPU0 can't be removed if a PIC interrupt is detected.

-Please let Fenghua Yu <fenghua.yu@intel.com> know if you find any dependencies on CPU0.
+Please let Fenghua Yu <fenghua.yu@intel.com> kyesw if you find any dependencies on CPU0.

 The CPU hotplug coordination